Jofosu/professor-student-advising-app/Doc/use-cases/enter-major-requirements.md

 classes are already in the system

-####Postconditiogn:
+####Postcondition:
 major requirements are updated

 prints list to confirm

 ###Main Success:
 1. Advisor opens class schedule editor
-2. Inputs concrete major requirement classes
+2. Inputs a concrete major requirement class (specified course number)
-3. Inputs less concrete classes like intensives
+3. Repeat 2 until done
+4. Inputs a requirement that could be fulfilled by one of a set of courses
+5. Inputs one of the classes a student may choose to take to fulfill a more general requirement
+6. Repeat 5 until done
-5. Repeat 2-3 until done
+7. Repeat 4 and 5 until done
-6. System prints out class lists
+8. System prints out list of courses